asmecca/mu2_curvature/README.md

 8. run 'plot_interpolate.py' to obtain the plots showing the interpolation of the data as shown in the paper.
 It takes the value of mu_q as input

+The gen2 directory contains also the script 'comp_free_corr.py' to compare the full lattice correlator with the free correlator obtained analytically for the same timeslices as the lattice correlator.
+Also in this case, one needs to modify the script with the correct path to the gen2 directory NtxNs.

 Attention! - ''launch_interpolate.sh'' appends the values of Tpc to a file, so if it is not the first run you should delete the previous run